zobin8/talented-gm/README.md

 ### Editor tab
 The editor tab is used for editing locations and NPCs.
 The left side is for locations, the right for NPCs.
 On each side a template can be loaded and edited.
 When the "add to templates" button is clicked, all changes to the template are saved.
 Alternatively, the "add to turn" button will not modify the template but add the NPC or location to the current turn.

+## Copyright
+Copyright (C) 2017 Zoe Krueger

+Copying and distributing this project, with or without modification, is conditionally permitted according to the LGPLv3 license, a copy of which is provided in this repository.